valeriobasile/valeriobasile.github.io/_posts/2017-9-27-Affective-lexica-and-other-resources-for-Italian.md

 * **SentiWords** High coverage resource containing roughly 155.000 English words associated with a sentiment score included between -1 and 1.
 Available at [http://hlt-nlp.fbk.eu/technologies/sentiwords](http://hlt-nlp.fbk.eu/technologies/sentiwords).
 Described in [Gatti L., Guerini M. & Turchi M. (2015)](http://arxiv.org/abs/1510.09079).

+* **SentIta and Doxa** italian databases and tools for sentiment analysis.

 A big thank you to all the contributors.
-If you know of other resources that would fit the list above, feel free to contact me, I'ĺl be happy to update the list.
+If you know of other resources that would fit the list above, feel free to contact me, I'll be happy to update the list.